qudo-code/public/guides/obsidian-vault-syncing.md

 https://x.com/_qudo/status/1995982742140723276?s=20
 https://github.com/qudo-code/obsidian-vault-template

-I love [@obsdmd](https://x.com/obsdmd)and I just figured out a life changing addition to make my stack even better.
+I love [@obsdmd](https://x.com/obsdmd) and I just figured out a life changing addition to make my stack even better.
 I sync my vault to GitHub, but the problem with that is everything can only be 100% private or 100% public.
 I found a slick way around this so I can use one vault for everything.

 ![](https://raw.githubusercontent.com/qudo-code/public/refs/heads/main/media/Pasted%20image%2020251202193609.png)
 If you don't know Obsidian, it's like a self hosted Notion with more features.
 It comes with a nice editor and UI but saves files as plain text/markdown which makes the backup easy to read and a great CMS for other apps to consume.
 Example obsidian editor vs output: